fdavidcl/stackedit-docs/ruby-ten-lines.md

 puts %w[such elegant wow].each_with_index.map { |w,i| "#{i}. #{w}" }
 ```

-Walks through the array, obtains an array of strings *index. element* and prints it on.
+Walks through the array, obtains an array of strings *index. element* and prints it on stdout.
+Notice that:

--   `%w[]` separa por espacios una tira de palabras
+-   `%w[]` splits a list of words by spaces and returns an array.
--   `each_with_index` recorre dando cada elemento e índice
+-   `each_with_index` iterates giving each element and its index in the collection.
 -   `map` aplica una función sobre cada elemento y devuelve el resultado
 -   `{...}` o `do ... end` denotan *blocks*